UniversalDependencies/docs/_ps/feat/Mood.md

 * modal particle followed by subjunctive of the content verb
 * compound verb forms including subjunctive or conditional of the content verb

+For overview of verb stems and verb endings mentioned below see [Pashto verbal system](../verbal-system.html).

 ### <a name="Ind">`Ind`</a>: indicative
 The indicative can be considered the default, neutral mood.
 A verb in the indicative merely states that something happens, has happened or will